Mohamedtareque/A-A-OOA-A-/README.md

 * High level of error handling
 * Multi master multi slave communication.
 * Message based protocol.
+* Bus Lengths
 	* Maximum rate of 1 Mbps with a bus length of 40 m with a maximum of 30 nodes.
+	* A longer bus length can be achieved by slowing the data rate.
+The biggest limita- tion to bus length is the transceiver’s propagation delay.

 ### A CAN transceiver always has two bus pins:
 * one for the CAN high line (CANH) and one for the CAN low line (CANL).